0xflagplz/RadonFuscator/README.md

 Packer for native binaries.

 ### Educational purposes only
-**Only use this on your own machine and do not use it maliciously**.
+Only use this on your own machine and do not use it maliciously.

 ### Terms
 - [x] You're free to use this code anywhere